 Download the SAFE Scholarship Application in a fillable Word document.

 All applications and materials must be received by no later than October 15 each year.

-All materials must be included in one packet.
+All materials must be submitted electronically.
 This includes letters of support, Faculty Advisor Forms, Employer Reference Forms, and any other documents that you wish to submit with your application.

 Each year, the SAFE Scholarship Program is supported through the Toro Giving Program, SAFE Golf Tournament, proceeds from the SAFE Live and Silent Auctions, and the donations of individuals and corporations.

 The SAFE Foundation will award the Terry Mellor Continuing Education Grant, sponsored by Turface Athletics again this year.
 This $1,000 grant is intended to fund a portion of the winner’s attendance at the STMA Conference in January.
 All members of an STMA affiliated chapter are eligible to win, and must be nominated through a letter of recommendation by a National STMA Member.